ctrl-MizteRy/Yappanese/README.md

 Yappanese is a language interpreter using golang as its base language.
 The project is inspired by the "Writing an Interpreter In Go" book written by Thorsten Ball.
 I used the book at the based for my Yappanese interpreter and adding more variables and functions that I often use while coding.
-This is not quite a complete interpreter since there are still many things that I want to implement into it Yappanese interpreter will read the file from top to bottom so unless you had not already declare your variables or function, it will give you an error.
+This is not quite a complete interpreter since there are still many things that I want to implement into it

 ## Requirement
 You will need to have [golang](https://go.dev/doc/install) install in your machine.